SovnSkyrim/AmongSovngardesStars/README.md

 #### Wonders of Weathers
 - Rain Splashes : Disabled

-#### Frostfall - IF YOU DO NOT WANT TO USE IT, ACTIVATE ONE TIME THEN DEACTIVATE MANUALLY, IT'LL HAVE A SHIT SCRIPT THAT MIGHT BLOAT YOUR SAVE IF YOU ONLY LEAVE IT DEACTIVATED
+#### Frostfall - IF YOU DO NOT WANT TO USE IT, ACTIVATE ONE TIME THEN DEACTIVATE MANUALLY, IT HAS A SCRIPT THAT MIGHT BLOAT YOUR SAVE IF YOU ONLY LEAVE IT DEACTIVATED
 **Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

 - Overview → Frostfall Status :